gabe-mc/GLASY/README.md

 When you are finished, press the "Continue" button.

 Finally, you will have your itinerary displayed.
-You can view it or screenshot it, but you also have the option to save it as a .txt file  using the "save" button.
+You can view it or screenshot it, but you also have the option to save it as a .md file  using the "save" button.

 ## License
 Feel free to use this program as you see fit, but please credit us if you use our code.